spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/40-remove-clusters.md

 # Removal

-1. Log into [Palette](https://console.spectrocloud.com) and ensure you are in the correct project scope.
+1. Log in to [Palette](https://console.spectrocloud.com) and ensure you are in the correct project scope.

-2. Navigate to the left **Main Menu** and click on **Clusters**
+2. Navigate to the left **Main Menu** and click on **Clusters**.

-3. Click on the cluster that you want to remove.
+3. Click on the cluster you want to delete.

-4. Click on the **Settings** drop-down menu.
+4. Click on the **Settings drop-down Menu**.

-5. Click on **Delete Cluster**
+5. Click on **Delete Cluster**.

-6. Type in the name of the cluster and click on **OK**
+6. Type the cluster name and click on **OK**.

-The cluster status is updated to **Deleting** while cluster resources are being deleted.
-Once all resources are successfully deleted, the cluster status is updated to **Deleted** and removed from the list of clusters.
+The cluster status is updated to **Deleting** while cluster resources are removed.
+When all resources are successfully deleted, the cluster status is updated to **Deleted**, and the cluster is removed from the cluster list.

 # Validation